-The 2016 Native American Dollar represented the eighth annual release within the series celebrating the contributions made by Native American tribes and individuals to the history and development of the United States.
+The 2016 Native American Dollar (Buy on eBay) represented the eighth annual release within the series celebrating the contributions made by Native American tribes and individuals to the history and development of the United States.
 The reverse design for this year highlighted the contributions of the Native American Code Talkers of World War I and World War II.

 The name “code talker” refers to people who used their native languages as a means of secret communication during wartime.
 During World War I and World War II, hundreds of Native Americans played a vital role by using their languages as the basis for secret battle codes to communicate troop movements and enemy locations.
 Although the Navajo Code Talkers from the World War II Pacific Theater were the most famous group, code talkers from 33 different Native American tribes have now been recognized for their important contributions.